How to pay off debt with no money.

 We put all our credit cards in the blender… and pulverized them so we couldn’t use them any longer.

-Obviously in this day and age of digital ease, you don’t actually need the physical card to charge something (thank you Amazon for “remembering” my payment method for later), that means it has to be intentional to stop using them.
-Do something that will help you remember that you are not going to use them again.
+Obviously, in this day and age of digital ease, you don’t actually need the physical card to charge something (thank you Amazon for “remembering” my payment method for later), that means it has to be intentional to stop using them.
+That means you’ll need to remove those cards from your account to ensure that you are not going to use them again.

 Identify Wants vs Needs